nginadofficial/nginad/README.md

 ------------------

 The 1.5 release fixes various OpenRTB specific bugs encountered when using the app versus the site object.
-It also fixes logging bug with the geo object.
+It also fixes a logging bug with the geo object.

 January 18, 2015